Former property manager turned real estate and marketing B2B freelance writer.

 Is this place subsidized?
 Does that mean only 30% of my income goes toward rent?
 What is Section 42?
 What is Section 8?
 What do you mean by market rate?
 If I had a nickel for every time I was asked one of those questions, I would be retired on a beach somewhere in Tahiti.
 But it is an understandably confusing process (especially if you are apartment hunting), so I will break it down for you.

 Section 42 housing: If you are submitting an application with a Section 42 apartment complex, it means that income limits apply simply to live in the building.
 Your income does not change the amount of rent you will be paying.
 Section 42 was created as an incentive for developers to build apartment homes for those who fall in the medium to lower income bracket.
 The government matches the contributions of the developer for the building.
 In return, the developer does not charge over a certain maximum per month in rent.
-This maximum is determined by the county that the apartments are located in.
-When applying, you must fill out a lengthy application which details all of your assets and income.
+This maximum is determined by the county where the apartments are located.
+When applying, you must fill out a lengthy application that details all of your assets and income.
 From there, a compliance team will verify the validity of said assets and income.
-If you are not over the maximum income, and you can pay rent you're in.
+If you are not over the maximum income, you can pay the rent you're in.

-Traveling voucher: This is rent subsidy voucher which is tied to the person renting the home, not to the unit like Section 8.
-Basically what this means is that the person with a traveling voucher can live anywhere they would like, as long as HUD approves the rent price.
-Traveling vouchers open up the door for anyone would does not wish to be tied to a particular apartment complex.
+Traveling voucher: This is a rent subsidy voucher that is tied to the person renting the home, not to the unit like Section 8.
+Basically, what this means is that the person with a traveling voucher can live anywhere they would like, as long as HUD approves the rent price.
+Traveling vouchers open up the door for anyone who does not wish to be tied to a particular apartment complex.
 If they move, the voucher moves with them.
-This is not the case with Section 8; If you move from a Section 8 home, you lose the subsidy.
+This is not the case with Section 8.
+If you move from a Section 8 home, you lose the subsidy.

 Trying to deal with government housing is understandably confusing.
 Hopefully, this helps alleviate some of the confusion and stress of apartment hunting.
-There is more that could be said but I don't want to make your head spin, so this is pretty much what you need to know.
-Happy hunting!
+There is more that could be said, but I don't want to make your head spin, so this is pretty much what you need to know.